somrajroy/AWS3TierArchitecturewithTFModules/README.md

 Terraform Configuration <br/>

 Our Terraform configuration was organized into different modules for VPC, EC2, ALB, RDS, and security groups.
 We used official AWS Terraform modules to simplify the setup. <br/>
-[Modularization in Terraform](https://developer.hashicorp.com/terraform/tutorials/modules/module) : This project is fully based on turn-key modules.
+[Modularization in Terraform](https://developer.hashicorp.com/terraform/tutorials/modules/module) : This project is fully based on near turn-key modules.
 The best part is that it can also be used to create opinionated modules very easily.Terraform modules are very useful, but they must add value.
 The value in a module, its opinions.
 If a module isn’t opinionated, then it isn’t adding value.
 Valuable modules are the ones that enforce policies and provide reusable building blocks.
 Customers should decide how things should be done and create a module to implement their own preferred approach.
 This project can serve as guide for the same.

 ##### Terraform